 10.4.
 Through the Board Chair, the Committee shall ensure the Company maintains contact as required with its principal shareholders about remuneration.

 10.5.
 The Committee shall produce a report to be included in the Company’s annual report about its nomination related activities, the process used to make appointments and explain if external advice or open advertising has not been used.
 Where an external search agency has been used, it shall be identified in the annual report and a statement made as to whether it has any connection with the Company.

 The Committee shall:

-a) have access to sufficient resources in order to carry out its duties, including access to the Company’s secretary for assistance as required;
+a) have access to sufficient resources in order to carry out its duties, including access to the Company Secretary for assistance as required;

 b) be provided with appropriate and timely training, both in the form of an induction programme for new members and an ongoing basis for all members;

-c) give due consideration to laws and regulations, the provisions of the QCA Code and the requirements of the AIM Rules and Disclosure Guidance and Transparency Rules, the Market Abuse Regulations and any other applicable rules, as appropriate; and
+c) give due consideration to laws and regulations, the provisions of the QCA Code and the requirements of the AIM Rules, such elements of the Disclosure Guidance and Transparency Rules that may apply to an AIM company, the UK Market Abuse Regulations and any other applicable rules, as appropriate; and

 d) arrange for periodic reviews of its own performance and, at least annually, review its constitution and terms of reference to ensure it is operating at maximum effectiveness and recommend any changes it considers necessary to the Board for approval.